tueda/donuts-python/README.rst

 Development
 -----------

 ..
-The code is tested by "readme_dev" in .gitlab-ci.yml.
+The code is tested by "readme_dev" in .gitlab-ci.yml and .github/workflows/ci.yml.

 .. code:: shell